 - Do not forget, the plane tale seats are proven to be the safest ones in case of emergency landing

 4. As I already mentioned, no meals included in the low-cost ticket.
 Usually there is a variety of food and drinks on board.
 You can pick all from the catalog on board, but it will cost between 5 and 12 Euro to order any snack from the list.
 On low-cost flights we are talking only about snacks (croissants, sandwiches, crackers, nuts).
 The majority never offer hot cooked meals.
-I believe you can survive with it for the following max three hours in the air and won’t die from hunger.
+I believe you can survive for the next max three hours in the air and won’t die from hunger.

 5. If you are unduly spoiled or would prefer to fly any time, regardless the distance, surrounded by luxury and comfort at business or first class, forget about it.
 Low-cost airlines do not offer neither business, neither first class comfort.
 It’s just a cheap and fairly safe way to move quickly from point A to point B, without over expectations.